 After William died, his wife Jane continued to run the Cluny Hill Hydro until about 1934 when she retired; then Jane lived with her daughters Winnie and Moyra and their families.

 William died at the Leanchoil cottage hospital.
-The registration of his death records his father as John Brown (retired baker) suggesting that John was possibly still living at the time.
+The registration of his death records his father as John Brown (retired baker).

 occupation: baker, b 1851

 Agnes Herbert (born 1849 Girvan, Ayrshire) daughter of joiner Robert Herbert